How SafePrompt's 4-Stage Detection Pipeline Works

 Fast semantic intent classification

-Deep analysis for ambiguous edge cases (5% of requests)
+Deep analysis for ambiguous edge cases (about 5% of requests)

-The first stage runs a fast scan for definitive attack signatures.
-These are patterns where there is no legitimate use case — an XSS payload, a SQL injection string, or an API key that accidentally ended up in a user message.
+The first stage runs a fast scan for definitive attack signatures, the kind of payload with no legitimate use case: an XSS string, a SQL injection, or an API key that accidentally ended up in a user message.

 "<script>alert('xss')</script>" // XSS pattern